-Public hearings by the Planning Commission and City Council.

-Input during the development of the draft and then review of the draft by City Departments including Housing, Community Development Block Grant, Residential Sound Insulation, and Building Division
+- Public hearings by the Planning Commission on September 4, 2013 and December 4, 2013 as well as public hearings by the City Council on October 22, 2013 and January 28, 2014. - Input during the development of the draft and then review of the draft by City Departments including Housing, Community Development Block Grant, Residential Sound Insulation, and Building Division.